-In the first semester, students consider the meaning of humanity in the world by reading and discussing seminal texts that contemplate who we are as individuals, what our responsibility is within a community, and what our relationship is with the divine.
-Among fundamental intellectual ideas, students are introduced to the Catholic Benedictine intellectual tradition through the spiritual teachings in select readings of Saints Benedict and Anselm.
+In the first semester, students consider the meaning of humanity in the world by reading and discussing seminal texts that contemplate who we are as individuals, our responsibility within a community, and our relationship with the divine.
+Among fundamental intellectual ideas, students are introduced to the Catholic Benedictine intellectual tradition through the spiritual teachings of Saints Benedict and Anselm.

 Conversatio II - Liberal Arts & the Good Life

-During the second semester, students build upon ideas from the first semester as they consider three additional foundational areas of study central to the Liberal Arts:
+The second semester concentrates on conceptions of the good life and the role that the liberal arts play in forming a fulfilling human life.
+Students build upon ideas from the first semester as they consider three additional areas of study central to the Liberal Arts:

 - Politics, rhetoric, and the emergence of democracy in human history;